rizac/emec-2021-api/README.md

 FDSN web API serving data of the [European-Mediterranean Earthquake Catalogue – Version 2021](https://gfzpublic.gfz-potsdam.de/pubman/item/item_5023147)

-This page covers the installation of the API in a production environment:
-- Install and configure a Gunicorn server (running in Python) providing the requested seismic events in QuakeML or text format.
-- Configure the main server (Apache2) as reverse proxy server forwarding all requests to `[site_url]/fdsnws/event/1/query` to Gunicorn
+In this document we will show how to install and run Gunicorn, a pure-Python HTTP server for WSGI applications that will serve the API data and then configure Apache to proxy pass specific url to gunicorn.

 **Important notes**

-  We assume that no other site is enabled and configured on the server.
-  Because this is most likely not the case, please check the notes in the Apache configuration section of this document
+  We assume that the hosting machine has already Apache installed.
+If Apache has already some site enabled (e.g., the API data is intended to be served at a specific sub-path of the server domain), you will probably need to edit existing Apache configs instead of creating a new one.
+Please check the notes in the Apache configuration section of this document

 ## Install package